seemenkina/spiffe-example/java-spiffe-federation-jboss/README.md

 ![diagram-simple](Federation%20Demo%20diagram%20-%20TCP.png)

-The JBOSS Server workload will get the SPIFFE id `spiffe://example.org/front-end` and will be referred to as the _Frontend_.
+The JBOSS Server workload will get the SPIFFE ID `spiffe://example.org/front-end` and will be referred to as the _Frontend_.

-The NGINX Proxy workload will get the SPIFFE id `spiffe://test.com/back-end` and will be referred to as the _Backend_.
+The NGINX Proxy workload will get the SPIFFE ID `spiffe://test.com/back-end` and will be referred to as the _Backend_.

 NGINX accepts SSL connections and connects to the PostgresSQL database without SSL.